 The criteria for appointing teachers as mentors is following:

-1. the position on the rank list, for the teachers who were mentors in the year previous to the one they are chosen for;
+- the average rating, for the teachers who were mentors in the year previous to the one they are chosen for.

-2. the willingness for performing the role of the mentor, and based on the informative interview carried out by the Principal, for the teachers who have not been mentors in the previous year.
+- the willingness for performing the role of the mentor, and based on the passed mentor course held by the team of expert from the International school, for the teachers who have not been mentors in the previous year

-The School’s executive board discusses the proposition from paragraph 1 during the first following meeting, as a separate item on the agenda.
-The School’s executive board decides on accepting, partially accepting and refusing the proposition from paragraph 1.
-In case of a partial accepting and refusing the proposition from paragraph 1, the School’s executive board makes an independent decision on which teachers will be appointed as mentors instead of the teachers for whom the proposition was not accepted.
+The School’s Founding board discusses the proposition from paragraph 1 during the first following meeting, as a separate item on the agenda.
+The School’s Founding board decides on accepting, partially accepting and refusing the proposition from paragraph 1.
+In case of a partial accepting and refusing the proposition from paragraph 1, the School’s Founding board makes an independent decision on which teachers will be appointed as mentors instead of the teachers for whom the proposition was not accepted.

 VII Evidence of mentor’s work